 There were a few issues with the UI.
 I would also have expected automatic reversion to normal text on the line after a heading – it’s unusual to want multiple heading lines at the same size.
 It could perhaps be made clearer how to create a new “scene” since there is a prominent “scene list” side bar which helps to navigate longer texts (the way to do it is to start a line with “##”).

 All in all this is pretty much what I was looking for from a minimalist writing app.
 Most of the basic features I need are there (full screen mode, formatting options, spellcheck), and a few I don’t (daily progress tracking, timers) but they don’t get in the way.
 We’re lucky to have such a decent cross-platform app available for free, though there’s still room for improvement.
-The developer accepts tips.
+The developer of FocusWriter accepts tips.